ShantGananian/shantgananian.github.io/_en/fe-solidworks-bar-truss.md

 ***Part D – Scrutinizing the results***

 - Maximum displacement of end $C$: <a href="#figure22">Figure 22</a> shows the displacement plot and the maximum resultant displacement, which occurs at the joint $B$ $(30 \ \mu m)$ and it equals to the displacement at the end $C$.
-- Retrieving the axial stresses: <a href="#figure23">Figure 23</a> shows the default display of axial stresses
+- Retrieving the axial stresses: <a href="#figure23">Figure 23</a> shows the default display of axial stresses.

 <center>
     <p>